Track: Hydraulic Engineering

 Within this track you will learn how to tackle complex problems within fluid mechanics and other basic disciplines, and how to apply the developed technologies in practice.
 The emphasis here is on the use and development of computer models, laboratory experiments and field measurements.
 You will also learn how hydraulic constructions such as sluices, dams, barrages and storm surge barriers are designed.

-The MSc Hydraulic Engineering track has five specialisations:
+The MSc Hydraulic Engineering track has four specialisations:

 - Coastal Engineering

 Within the specialisation Coastal Engineering, you will concentrate on the coastal zone.
 You will receive tuition in coastal morphology, dune erosion and tidal inlets.
 You will also be initiated into various approaches to coastal and river-bank protection, and into the design of breakwaters.